||All Treesearch publications were written or produced by Forest Service personnel

 / Publication Information

 Title: Proceedings of the sixth California oak symposium: today's challenges, tomorrow's opportunities

-Author: Merenlender, Adina; McCreary, Douglas; Purcell, Kathryn L.
+Author: Merenlender, Adina; McCreary, Douglas; Purcell, Kathryn L. tech. eds.

 Source: Gen. Tech.
 Rep. PSW-GTR-217.
 Albany, CA: U.S. Department of Agriculture, Forest Service, Pacific Southwest Research Station.
 677 p

 - Public land grazing for private land conservation?

 Sulak, Adriana; Huntsinger, Lynn; Barry, Sheila; Forero, Larry

 - Informing rangeland stewardship with research: lessons learned from Yolo County, California

 - Identifying and addressing contemporary issues in central coast oak woodlands